Why have massage?

 Younger or older, elite athlete or computer-centric office worker, every BODY (and mind) can gain something from regular massage.
 The benefits of massage can include…

-Excessively tight muscles often contribute to musculoskeletal injuries and the accompanying pain and dysfunction.
+Excessively tight muscles and restricted connective tissue often contribute to musculoskeletal injuries and the accompanying pain and dysfunction.
 Excessively tight muscles are more prone to strains and do not contract efficiently, resulting in premature muscle fatigue.
 Overtight muscles may also contribute to poor joint biomechanics and poor posture through torque imbalances with opposing muscle groups.

 Improved blood and lymphatic circulation